 A private eye escapes his past to run a gas station in a small town, but his past catches up with him.
 Now he must return to the big city world of danger, corruption, double crosses and duplicitous dames.

-The Big Sleep is the story of private investigator Philip Marlowe, who is hired by a wealthy general to find out and stop his youngest daughter Carmen from being blackmailed about her gambling debts.
-Almost immediately, Marlowe finds himself deep within a web of love triangles, blackmail, murder, gambling, and organized crime.
-With the help of the General's eldest daughter Vivian, Marlowe skillfully plots to free the family from this web and trap Eddie, the main man behind much of this mischief, to meet his end at the hands of his own henchmen.Written by
+P.I.
+Philip Marlowe's hired by a wealthy general to find out and stop his daughter, Carmen from being blackmailed over gambling debts, Marlowe finds himself deep within a web of love triangles, blackmail, murder, gambling, and organised crime.
+With help from Vivian (another of the general's daughters), Marlowe hatches a plot to free the family from this web and trap the real culprit.Written by

 Was this review helpful to you?